Symmetries and monotones in Markovian quantum dynamics: Monotones of the evolution from symmetries of the dynamics

-belonging in the space of Completely Positive and Trace Preserving (CPTP) maps, also known as quantum channels.
+forming a semigroup\footnote{I.e., $\mathcal E_0 = \mathcal I$ and $\mathcal E_t \mathcal E_{t'} = \mathcal E_{t+t'}$ for all $t,t' \ge 0$.
+This type of quantum dynamics is also called semigroup evolution.} in the space of Completely Positive and Trace Preserving (CPTP) maps, also known as quantum channels.
 We define as symmetries of a Lindbladian those superoperators that commute with $\mathcal L$, i.e.,

 We first informally present the basic idea of how one can obtain monotones of the evolution from symmetries of the generator.
 Let us consider a distinguishability measure, i.e., a function $D(\rho,\sigma)$ over pairs of states with